ctdhr/ctdhr.github.io/pages/2020-11-13-usable_xterm/index.md

 date: "13-11-2020"
 ---

-As a security engineer, I spent most of my working day in a linux CLI environment.
+As a security engineer, I spend most of my working day in a linux CLI environment.
 So I'd like to have the fastest & least resource hogging tool for the job.

 I did some research, and found two interesting takes on the issue, one on [lwn.net](https://lwn.net/Articles/751763/) and one on [danluu.com](https://danluu.com/term-latency/).